July 23, 2018

 Trainer

-Another rejection from your client: Unfortunately, no time for an intensive training session?
-Many trainers sense the growing tendency of HR professionals to be reluctant to "lose" their employees for a whole day or even longer for training sessions.
-The simple solution: Micro-sessions.
-We will explain what the idea behind it is.
+Once again, a rejection from your client: Unfortunately, there is no time for an intensive training?
+Many trainers feel the rising tendency of HR professionals to be reluctant to "lose" their employees for a whole day or even longer to training sessions.
+The simple solution: Microsessions.
+We explain to you what the idea is all about.

-The Challenge: Little Work Absence, but a High Learning Effect
+The Challenge: Little Work Absence, but a Strong Learning Effect

-"I would like to further train my employees, but a whole day of work absence in one go is already a lot.
-Can't we solve this differently?"
+"I would like to train my employees, but a whole day of work absence in one go is indeed a lot.
+Can't we find a different solution?"

 Perhaps you have already heard a similar argument from your (potential) client.
 In the past, two or three days of training were hardly a problem for companies.
-Today, HR professionals complain about the high work absence even for a single day.
-Reasons for this can be limited personnel resources or other considerations to use as little regular working time for training as possible.
+Today, HR professionals are complaining about a high work absence even for a single day.
+Reasons for this can be scarce personnel resources or other considerations to use as little regular working time for training as possible.

 This is the general sentiment that trainers experience daily: It is not the financial costs that are the problem, but the time constraints.

-And you know from your experience that training is often only truly effective when participants engage with the content over the long term.
-And of course, time constraints in training fundamentally mean less income.
-To guarantee a well-running business in the future, you need a solution for how to reassure your clients regarding work absence while still earning well.
+However, you know from your experience that training is often only truly effective when participants engage with the content over the long term.
+And, of course, time constraints in training generally mean less revenue.
+To ensure a well-running business in the future, you need a solution on how to reassure your clients regarding work absence and still earn a good income.

-You can call it what you want – the principle is strikingly simple: Offer short in-person trainings where you bundle the most important content for participants.
-Emphasizing on "path" – you then shift the subsequent training into a multi-week online support!
+You can call it whatever you like – the principle is really simple: Offer short in-person training sessions in which you provide participants with the essential content bundled together.
+With an emphasis on "path" – you shift the subsequent training to a multi-week online support!
 This way, you hit three birds with one stone:

-1. The work absence of your participants remains minimal – most employers can manage a half day of absence.
+1. The work absence of your participants remains low – most employers can tolerate a half-day absence.

-2. The learning effect stays at least as high, and is often even greater, as the transfer phase is significantly extended.
+2. The learning effect remains at least as high and is often even greater, as the transfer phase is significantly extended.

-3. Your revenue even increases because you can train twice as many participants in one day – one group in the morning and another in the afternoon.
-You will also charge for the online support every time, even if you only need to create it once.
+3. Your revenue even increases because now you can train twice as many participants in one day – one group in the morning and another in the afternoon.
+You, of course, bill for the online support every time, even though you only have to create it once.

-Of course, the employees also need to devote working time to continue learning in the online support model.
-However, for the employer, a work absence of 20 hours is easier to tolerate if it stretches over several weeks than if it is bundled into 2-3 days.
+Of course, employees also need to allocate working time for the online support to continue learning.
+However, for the employer, a work absence of 20 hours is easier to bear when it stretches out over several weeks than when it is concentrated into 2-3 days.

-One more tip: Choose a catchy name to convince your clients of the overall concept!
-A marketing-appropriate buzzword will give your training the final touch.
-Here are a few examples for inspiration:
+One more tip: Choose a fitting name to convince your clients of the overall concept!
+With a marketing-appropriate keyword, you give your training the final touch.
+Here are some examples for inspiration:

 • Focus Training